jaidenlab/algonquin-timetable-to-ics/README.md

 # algonquin-timetable-to-ics
-Convert Algonquin College timetable .RTF to iCalendar .ICS file
+Convert an Algonquin College timetable stored as .rtf to an iCalendar .ics file.